Chart Color Schemes

 An assessment of population growth drivers in Elanora reveals an overall ranking slightly below national averages considering recent, and medium term trends

-As of November 2025, Elanora's population is estimated at approximately 13,182 people.
-This figure reflects a growth of 643 individuals since the 2021 Census, which reported a population of 12,539.
-AreaSearch validated this estimate by examining the latest ERP data release by the ABS (June 2024), indicating a resident population of 13,145 and two additional verified new addresses since the Census date.
-This results in a density ratio of 1,456 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
-Overseas migration contributed approximately 57.99999999999999% to overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area, as of Nov 2025, Elanora's estimated population is around 13,336.
+This reflects an increase of 797 people since the 2021 Census, which reported a population of 12,539.
+The change was inferred from AreaSearch's estimate of resident population at 13,141 following examination of ABS's latest ERP data release in June 2024 and an additional two validated new addresses since the Census date.
+This level of population equates to a density ratio of 1,473 persons per square kilometer, higher than the average seen across national locations assessed by AreaSearch.
+Elanora's growth rate of 6.4% since census positions it within 2.4 percentage points of the non-metro area (8.8%), demonstrating competitive growth fundamentals.
+Population growth was primarily driven by overseas migration contributing approximately 57.99999999999999% of overall population gains during recent periods.

-For projections, AreaSearch adopts ABS/Geoscience Australia figures for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections from 2023 based on 2021 data are used, applying proportional growth weightings for age cohorts in line with ABS Greater Capital Region projections released in 2023.
-By 2041, Elanora is expected to grow by approximately 1,544 persons, reflecting an increase of about 11.4% over the 17-year period based on aggregated SA2-level projections.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
+However, these state projections do not provide age category splits; hence where utilised, AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections released in 2023 based on 2022 data for each age cohort.
+Moving forward with demographic trends, a population increase just below the median of regional areas across the nation is expected.
+The Elanora statistical area (Lv2) is expected to grow by 1,544 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 10.1% in total over the 17 years.

 Frequently Asked Questions - Population